Footwear

 Thermal Pants or Leggings

-Thermal leggings are a lifesaver in cold weather.
+Tights, also known as thermal leggings, are essential for cold-weather soccer.
 They provide warmth, support your muscles, and still allow flexibility for dynamic movements.
 Choose moisture-wicking and stretchy fabrics that won’t restrict you.

 Insulated Shorts Over Leggings